 It’s certainly possible for perfectly healthy teeth to chip, like as a result of an accident or a fall.
 And of course, certain foods are hard on our teeth, and biting down at the wrong angle could be too much for even a strong tooth to withstand.

-And, of course, if your bite is imbalanced due to TMJ or other conditions, it may put excessive force on an individual tooth, making it more likely to chip or crack.
+And, of course, if you have an imbalanced bite due to TMJ or other conditions, it may put excessive force on an individual tooth, making it more likely to chip or crack.

 What To Do With a Chipped Tooth

-If you notice that your tooth has become chipped, step one is to determine the extent of the damage.
-Some chips will be completely painless, but others may cause pain when you bite down, or may even bleed.
+If you notice that you have a small chipped tooth, step one is to determine the extent of the damage.
+Some tooth chips will be completely painless, but others may cause pain when you bite down, or may even bleed.
 If you are bleeding, the best thing to do is rinse your mouth with warm water and then apply gauze.
-If the chipped tooth has become sharp, you may want to apply a small amount of wax or chewing gum over the point to protect your tongue from being cut.
+If the chipped tooth has become sharp, you may want to apply a small amount of wax or chewing gum over the point to prevent cutting your tongue on the sharp edge.

 Restoring a Chipped Tooth

-For a slight chip, dental bonding could be the perfect solution.
+For a slightly chipped tooth, dental bonding could be the perfect solution.
 This subtle procedure uses a liquid composite resin custom tinted to match your teeth.
 Your dentist will sculpt this resin to fill the chip in your tooth and then cure it with a special UV light.
-When well cared-for, dental bonding can last for 5 to 10 years.
+When well cared for, dental bonding can last for 5 to 10 years.

 If your chip is a little more serious, or you want a longer-lasting result, a porcelain veneer may be a better choice.
-This thin ceramic facade will both cover and strengthen your teeth, giving it a fresh new appearance that can be customized to match your smile.
+This thin ceramic facade will both cover and strengthen your teeth, giving it a fresh new appearance.
+We can even customize it to match your smile.
 Porcelain veneers can last 10 to 20 years.

-If the chip has compromised the structural integrity of the tooth, a dental crown may be recommended.
+If the chipped tooth has compromised the structural integrity of the tooth, we may recommend a dental crown for extra strength.